nhsconnect/integration-adaptors/mhs/README.md

 * Run `docker-compose build`.
 This build all the additional containers
 * Run `docker-compose up`.
 This will start the inbound and outbound services, along with an instance of RabbitMQ and DynamoDb
+* Depending on the OS the MHS is being run on, measures may have to be taken to allow public inbound traffic so that the async responses from Spine can access the MHS.
+For example on windows a inbound rule was required in windows firewall to allow inbound traffic through port 443.
+In the AWS test environment an inbound rule was added in the security groups for machine the MHS was deployed to

 Any content POSTed to `/path` (for example) on port 80 will result in the request configuration for the `path` entry in `data/interactions.json` being loaded and the content sent as the body of the request to Spine.
 Adding entries to